mkoertgen/hello.aks/README.md

 az acr login -n helloaksseabhelacr -g hello-aks-seabhel-rg
 ```

-### Deploy Parrot and Captain Kube with Draft and Helm
+### Deploy Parrot and Captain Kube with Helm

 Now you'll create the first two services, **parrot** and **captainkube**.

 1. The captainkube service, a simple Go app, is represented by Captain Kube from the Children's Illustrated Guide to Kubernetes.
 This service constantly watches the pods running in the Kubernetes cluster.
 Whenever a pod is activated, updated, or deleted from the cluster, captainkube tells the parrot service what just happened.
 2. The parrot service is essentially an ASP.NET Core app with a Web API back-end.
 The Web API bubbles events up to the HTML client via a SignalR Hub.
 Parrot essentially "parrots" what captainkube is telling him in the form of [Semantic UI](http://semantic-ui.com) cards on the UI side.
 When services pop into the cluster, they're represented by characters shown in the cards.

-These two baseline services need to be running first, so you can Draft them up into the cluster using the commands below.
+These two baseline services need to be running first, so you can deploy them up into the cluster using the commands below.

 ```bash
 cd parrot